 Inmar Givoni - Uber ATG

 Inmar Givoni is an Autonomy Engineering Manager at Uber Advanced Technology Group, Toronto, where she leads a team whose mission is to bring from research and into production cutting-edge deep-learning models for self-driving vehicles.
 She received her PhD (Computer Science) in 2011 from the University of Toronto, specializing in machine learning, and was a visiting scholar at the University of Cambridge.
-During her graduate studies, she worked at Microsoft Research, Altera (now Intel), Kobo, and Kindred at roles ranging from research scientist to VP, applying machine learning approaches for e-commerce optimization for Bing, and for pose-estimation in the Kinect gaming system.
-She holds a BSc in computer science and computational biology from the Hebrew University in Jerusalem.
+She worked at Microsoft Research, Altera (now Intel), Kobo, and Kindred at roles ranging from research scientist to VP, applying machine learning techniques to various problem domains and taking concepts from research to production systems.
 She is an inventor of several patents and has authored numerous top-tier academic publications in the areas of machine learning, computer vision, and computational biology.
-She is a regular speaker at big data, analytics, and machine learning events, and is particularly interested in outreach activities for young women, encouraging them to choose technical career paths.
+She is a regular speaker at AI events, and is particularly interested in outreach activities for young women, encouraging them to choose technical career paths.
 For her volunteering efforts she has received the 2017 Arbor Award from UofT.
 In 2018 she was recognized as one of Canada’s 50 inspiring women in STEM.

 DEEP LEARNING SYSTEMS